 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from Dijon to Paris without having to change trains.
-There are 11 direct trains from Dijon to Paris.
+There are 13 direct trains from Dijon to Paris each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The last train from Dijon to Paris leaves at 20:37.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.